matt9527-marist/MyObsidianNotes/Security Protocols-Algorithms/002 Attacks on Block Ciphers.md

 **Realistic Block Ciphers**
 ![[Pasted image 20250910154826.png]]
-The above is an example of a realistic
+The above is an example of a realistic block cipher.
+Suppose we have a very large text file.
+The cipher will break this file into chunks of 128 bits.
+We will have a *Key Expansion* function that generates *round keys* that will perform a series of encryption rounds on the chunk.
+The

 *Never* use a block cipher that has not been published and peer-reviewed.